Elizabeth Lehman Belen

-Elizabeth Lehman Belen (December 22, 1886 – July 24, 1975) was an American politician who served as a member of the Michigan House of Representatives from 1937 to 1938.
+Elizabeth Lehman Belen (December 22, 1886 – July 24, 1975) was an American politician, businesswoman, and nurse.
+She served as a member of the Michigan House of Representatives from 1937 to 1938.
 She was the first Democratic woman elected to the Michigan Legislature.
-She served as a delegate to the 1940 and 1944 Democratic National Conventions.
+She was a delegate to the 1940 and 1944 Democratic National Conventions.
+Belen was inducted into the Michigan Women's Hall of Fame in 2014.